Bitch (slang)

 In the English language, bitch (/bɪtʃ/) as a slang term is a pejorative for a person, usually a woman.
+The term bitch is one of the most common profanities in the English language.
+The word is considered taboo on television, and euphemisms such as "the B-word" are sometimes used to minimize its negative impact.

 When applied to a woman or girl, it means someone who is belligerent, unreasonable, malicious, controlling, aggressive, or dominant.
+When used as a "term of contempt towards women", it is considered by some to be a slur that fosters sexism against women.
+It can also be used as a synonym of woman, particularly in Hip-hop music.
 When applied to a man or boy, bitch reverses its meaning and is a derogatory term for being subordinate, weak, or cowardly.
-In gay speech the word bitch can refer approvingly to a man who is unusually assertive or has the characteristics used pejoratively of a woman.

-The term bitch is one of the most common profanities in the English language.
-It has been used as a "term of contempt towards women" for "over six centuries", and considered by some to be a slur that fosters sexism against women.
-It has been characterized as "an archaic word demeaning women since as early as the 15th century" that seeks to control women.
-The word is considered taboo in mainstream media, and euphemisms such as "the B-word" are sometimes used to minimize its negative impact.

 The term bitch literally means a female dog.
 Its original use as a vulgarism carried a meaning suggesting high sexual desire in a woman, comparable to a dog in heat.
 The range of meanings has expanded in modern usage (such as when applied to a man).

-In a feminist context, it can indicate a strong or assertive woman and has therefore been reappropriated by some women.
+In a feminist context, the word can indicate a strong or assertive woman and has therefore been reappropriated by some women.
+Similarly, in gay speech the word bitch can refer approvingly to a man who is unusually assertive or has the characteristics used pejoratively of a woman.